jereczek12/league-lobby-viewer/README.md

 # league-lobby-viewer
-Small program used to get the hidden names of other players in your team
+Small desktop app allowing the user to view hidden names of other players in your team before the game begins